mlabs-haskell/plutus-simple-model/README.md

 ```
 Note that `datumAt` reads both hashed and inlined datums with the same interface.

 Our `gameScript` has instance of `HasAddress`.
-It is an address of the underlying script.
+It is an address of underlying script.
-We should query the datum separately because `TxOut` contains only its hash.
+We should query the datum separately because `TxOut` contains only hash of it.
 Let's look at the pure function that creates TX.
 Again we assemble TX from monoidal parts:

 ```haskell